 Reindeer migration routes during the Late Glacial period: an interdisciplinary study

-PD.
-Dr. Berit Eriksen, Prof. Dr. T. Douglas Price, Dr. Elena Nikulina, Dr. Mara-Julia Weber, Dr. Ulrich Schmölcke
+Dr. Mara-Julia Weber, Prof. Dr. Berit Eriksen, Prof. Dr. T. Douglas Price, Dr. John Meadows, Dr. Elena Nikulina, Dr. Ulrich Schmölcke

 © Illustration: Bodil Bratlund